 The NPS justifies Yellowstone's participation in the harassment and slaughter of the country's last wild bison under the Interagency Bison Management Plan (IBMP).
 The Plan was set up to protect and maintain a wild population of Yellowstone bison and protect Montana's livestock industry from the perceived threat of brucellosis transmission from wild buffalo to domestic cattle.

 Some of the bison captured by the Park Service migrated onto or near the Royal Teton Ranch, owned by the Church Universal and Triumphant (CUT).
 The ranch is located within North America's largest wildlife migration corridor directly adjacent to Yellowstone's northern boundary.
-In 1998 U.S. taxpayers spent $13 million on conservation easements to allow wild bison to access these lands.
+In 1998 U.S. taxpayers spent $13 million on conservation easements to allow wildlife, including wild bison, to access these lands.
 The government never finalized the deal.

 Buffalo Field Campaign is the only group working in the field, everyday, to stop the slaughter of the wild Yellowstone buffalo.
 Volunteers defend the buffalo on their native habitat and advocate for their protection.